Matchings in hypercubes extend to long cycles: Proof of Theorem

 From~(iii) and the fact that~$|M^i_-|$ is odd we obtain that~$|M^i_-|\ge 5$, and consequently~$|N^i_-|$ is even and $|N^i_-|\ge 4$.
 This assumption is crucial when we will apply Lemma~\ref{lem:avoid-layer} to~$Q^i_0$.
 We distinguish the cases~$u^i\notin V(M)$ and~$u^i\in V(M)$.

 \textbf{Case~a:} $u^i\notin V(M)$.

-\fbox{4} We argued before that $N^i_0$ contains no (covered near) half-layers of~$Q^i_0$.
+\fbox{4}+\fbox{5} We argued before (Claims~4a and 4b) that $N^i_0$ contains no (covered near) half-layers of~$Q^i_0$.
 We apply Lemma~\ref{lem:avoid-layer} to obtain a perfect matching~$P_0$ on~$K(B_0)$ so that~$N^i_0\cup P_0$ contains no half-layers of~$Q^i_0$.
 It follows that Theorem~\ref{thm:forbidden} applies inductively to~$K(Q^i_0)$ to obtain a cycle~$C_0$ that extends~$N^i_0\cup P_0$ and avoids~$z$.
 Furthermore, Theorem~\ref{thm:cycle} applies inductively to~$K(Q^i_1)$, which does not require any assumptions on~$N^i_1\cup P_1$, to obtain a cycle~$C_1$ that extends~$N^i_1\cup P_1$.

 \textbf{Case~b:} $u^i\in V(M)$.